rust-stuco/lectures/week8/ownership_p2.md

 <!-- Speaker note:
 If students ask about type annotation of `arg`:
-    * `beef` is coerced from a fixed-size array `Box<[u32; HUGE_NUMBER]>` to a boxed slice `Box<[u32]>` If students ask when we'd use `Box`, seeing as this is not recommended:
+    * `v` is coerced from a fixed-size array `Box<[u32; HUGE_NUMBER]>` to a boxed slice `Box<[u32]>` If students ask when we'd use `Box`, seeing as this is not recommended:
-    * We use `Box` when defining recursive types, like tree nodes that have nodes for children.
+    * We usually use `Box` when defining recursive types, like tree nodes that have nodes for children.
 Rust needs to know the size of every type at compile time, but recursive types have an unknown, potentially infinite size. `Box` is used to break the infinite size problem, since its size is always a fixed pointer size
 -->